-Well – the effects are significant; according to a consumer survey report by BrightLocal, 97% of consumers have looked a business up online, and 85% trust online reviews just as much as personal recommendations.
+The effects are significant.
+According to a consumer survey report by BrightLocal, 97% of consumers have looked a business up online, and 85% trust online reviews just as much as personal recommendations.
 According to ReviewTrackers.com, 94% of people have avoided a business after seeing a negative review online.
 Meaning, a single negative review online has the potential to have devastating effects on your business, if not properly addressed.

-First – you have to reflect if the customer’s review is a regular critique of your business.
-One negative review saying your “famous” recipe is terrible can potentially be an outlier, but multiple similar reviews may force you to acknowledge the truth and make adjustments.
-Second, it has to be publicly responded to – from the ReviewTracker’s report, 35% of consumers said they can look past a bad review if the establishment has responded in the correct manner.
+You first have to reflect if the customer’s review is a regular critique of your business.
+One negative review saying your “famous” recipe is terrible can potentially be an outlier.
+But multiple similar reviews may force you to acknowledge the truth and make adjustments.
+Second, you have to publicly respond to it.
+Based on the ReviewTracker’s report, 35% of consumers said they can look past a bad review if the establishment has responded in the correct manner.

 Here are three simple steps to take when you receive a negative review online:

 1 – Apologize directly to the negative reviewer – All humans make mistakes.
 And you’re human.
 So It’s okay, take a deep breath and get rid of any initial frustration.
 Lashing out at the customer is bad for your business’ reputation.
 Instead, try reaching out to the customer outside of the review platform.
 If you can’t find them outside of the platform, respond directly to their negative review and tell them that you’re sorry they had a bad experience.
 Then mention your business’ values and let them know that you’re determined to fix the issue quickly.

 You can also send them a gift card with an apology note.
 To let customers know that you’re not a faceless company, send the gift card in a physical package.